ahermassi/spirit/README.md

 ## Licensing
-* The SPIRIT software is licensed under the Berkeley Software Distribution 3-Clause License, except where otherwise noted.
-* The data collection and analysis code is licensed under the MIT License.
+* The SPIRIT software, as well as the code used for data collection and analysis, are licensed under the MIT License.
 * The thesis is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

 Permissions beyond the scope of this license are administered by Jean Nassar.
 Please contact jeannassar5+licensing@gmail.com for more information.